Kim-hyun-hee/coding-test-practice/README.md

 # coding-test-practice
 This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+The README is regenerated daily using GitHub Actions and a custom Python script.

 <!-- START_AUTOGEN -->
 ## Level 1